diffusiondata/diffusion-kafka-connect/README.md

 ### Schema Support and Data Model

-The Diffusion Connector will send and receive JSON values, with support for primitive data types (e.g. integer, float, or string types), as well as Arrays, Maps and Structs.
+The adapter will send and receive JSON values, with support for primitive data types (e.g. integer, float, or string types), as well as Arrays, Maps and Structs.

 The sink connector handles the conversion in the following way:

 *   All values (primitive, Arrays, Maps, Structs) will be serialised to a Diffusion-compatible JSON format
-*   Messages published to Diffusion will be done so in an optimistic-fashion, with topics created as necessary.
+*   Messages published to Diffusion will be done so in an optimistic fashion, with topics created as necessary.
 Any topics created by the Source Connector will be of the JSON TopicType.
-If a destination topic does not exist, and the Source Connector is unable to create it, an error will be raised and the connector will be stopped.
+If a destination topic does not exist, and the source connector is unable to create it, an error will be raised and the connector will be stopped.
 *   Maps that have non-string keys will result in an error, since JSON only allows for primitive-keyed maps/objects